Plumsail/workflow-actions-pack-docs/source/actions/Permissions management.rst

                    * ViewOnly

        -  5
+    *  -  Item
+       -  Item ID
+       -  44
     *  -  List
        -  Title or Url of chosen list
        -  Tickets
-    *  -  Item
-       -  Item ID
-       -  44
     *  -  User or group
        -  Login, Email or Name of the User.
 Also you can specify multiple items using semicolon ';' delimited
        -  Jack@contoso.com
-    *  -  AdminEmail
+    *  -  AdminLogin
        -  E-mail of the SharePoint administrator (for Office 365 only).
        -  admin@contoso.com
     *  -  AdminPassword